 - Bots.
 Most of us have interacted with bots.
 From twitter to online retail, bots have replaced humans and now are the preferred choice by most online retailers.

 - Robotics.
 Robotics is already here.
 Companies like Ford, Nissan, Carrier, Walmart, Amazon, DHL, and Tesla all use some form of robotics.
 Other companies like Target, Lowes, Pizza Hut are currently looking to invest in robotic automation.

 So where do we go from here?
 Education is the key.
-High Schools, Technical Schools and Colleges are currently working to modernize their coursework.
+High Schools, Technical Schools, and Colleges are currently working to modernize their coursework.
 But this requires additional funding from Congress to ensure our kids are ready for the fast-past changes in technology.
-Additional funding will be required for retaining Americans that are already in the workforce.
+Additional funding will be needed for retaining Americans that are already in the workforce.
 Finally, new regulations need to be imposed on these billion-dollar technology companies.
 Many individuals in Congress have law degrees.
-Only a few have advanced technology degrees.
+Only a few have advanced technical degrees.
 We need more people that have worked in the technology industry that have ideas to bring America into the new era.
-While in Congress, I will serve as one of those individuals that has worked for over 20 years in both public and the private technology industry.
+While in Congress, I will serve as one of those individuals that have worked for over 20 years in the technology industry, both the public and private sectors.